HEIWA-IT/TripAgency/README.md

 you can start the rest exposition by executing the following command line in the exposition folder:
 **mvn clean spring-boot:run**

-The url to use the service is the following:
+The url to display the swagger page is the following:
 **http://localhost:12378/trip-agency/swagger-ui/**
+Warning with the port.
+Here it is **12378**

 ### Consulting the H2 DB
 Connect to this url: